Motorists please use caution! Allow extra travel time — consider alternative routes. Check the Parkway Police Twitter feed for current updates.

 |Trails: Open daylight hours.|

 Ross Dock Picnic Area is a large scenic riverfront picnic area just north of the George Washington Bridge in Fort Lee, New Jersey (directions).
 Grounds are open year-round, daylight hours.
 (Restrooms may be closed in winter.)
-On weekdays from May through September a parking fee of $5 is charged (cash only); on weekends, the parking fee is $10 (cash only).
+On weekdays from May through September a parking fee of $5 is charged (cash only); on weekends and holidays, the parking fee is $10 (cash only).

-For current hours and conditions at Ross Dock Picnic Area, please check the chart in the sidebar >
+For current hours and conditions at Ross Dock Picnic Area, please check the sidebar >

 Ross Dock Picnic Area features picnic tables, some grills (visitors are permitted to bring their own), a large children’s playground, restrooms, water, and waste receptacles, as well as access to fishing and crabbing, access to our trail system and Henry Hudson Drive, and access to a boat launching ramp for both trailed boats under 24 feet and car-top boats (canoe and kayak) at Hazard’s Dock.